Skip to main content Skip to secondary navigation

 Lab Supplies Share

 Sometimes one lab's waste is another lab's treasure.
 While historically there has been a bi-annual lab share (where labs can donate usable items that they no longer need and find some free items that they could use), to maximize an on-going lab exchange of items and/or materials we are encouraging the use of Stanford ReUse, our institution-wide site to post and claim items across campus.
 You can continue to contribute to the reuse and share economy by posting items on Stanford's ReUse website throughout the year, and arrange for a contact-less delivery.
-Be sure to report your participation in My Cardinal Green for posting and collecting large and small lab items to the website.

 Please note: The reuse site is for the reutilization of material on the Stanford campus and is not for personal use, including home office settings.
 The site is restricted to permanent university staff only - students, temporary staff, and affiliates do not have access.
 View the ReUse Site instruction guide